-Most people travel to the Black Hills by car, but there are other ways to see western South Dakota.
-Whatever method you use, you'll likely come to the 1899 Inn by car.
-Most GPS units and map apps will find the inn with the street address (21 Lincoln Avenue), but there are more detailed driving directions below if you need them.
+Most people road trip to the Black Hills by car, but you can arrive in western South Dakota by air or by bus.
+Regardless, once you arrive in the area, you'll almost certainly need a car to effectively tour the Black Hills.
+Most GPS units and map apps will find the 1899 Inn with the street address (21 Lincoln Avenue), but there are more detailed driving directions below if you need them.

 Delta, American, United, and Allegiant serve Rapid City Regional Airport, which is about 53 miles (roughly an hour by car) southeast of Deadwood.
 Direct flights are currently available from Minneapolis/Saint Paul, Denver, Salt Lake City, Atlanta, Chicago, Dallas/Fort Worth, Houston, Phoenix/Mesa, and Las Vegas.
 Public transportation in the Black Hills is minimal, and many guests arriving by air will rent a car at the airport for the duration of their stay.
-Taxis and shuttles to Deadwood are available with advance reservations; fares are generally between $50 and $100.
-Ridesharing services like Uber and Lyft aren't yet available in the Black Hills.
+Taxis and shuttles to Deadwood are available with advance reservations; fares are generally between $70 and $120.
+Ridesharing services are just getting started in the Black Hills: it's possible to take a Lyft from Rapid City to Deadwood for about $55, but there aren't many drivers in the system yet, and it can be difficult to secure a ride.
 With advance notice, your innkeepers may be able to arrange airport pickup and drop-off for an additional fee - be sure to contact us ahead of time.

 National motorcoach lines service the Black Hills with stations in Rapid City (about 45 miles south of Deadwood) and Spearfish (about 15 miles northwest of Deadwood).
 From the bus station in Rapid City, the only available transit is by taxi, and fares generally range between $50 and $100.
 There are no ground transportation options from the Spearfish bus station, but your innkeepers may be able to arrange pickup and drop-off for an additional fee.